 Fewer people are using desktop computers while mobile usage climbs, which is why your website should be mobile-friendly.
 Read on.

-9 Top Affiliate Marketing Traffic Sources to Grow Your Site
+9 Best Affiliate Marketing Traffic Sources for Blogs

-Finding the best affiliate marketing traffic source can feel overwhelming.
-This post shows you legit channels to try right now.
+Finding the best affiliate marketing traffic source for your blog might not seem obvious.
+This post shows you which ones to try right now.